 For decades, the FDA’s oversight of the cosmetics industry was fairly hands-off.
 That era is officially over.
-The Modernization of Cosmetics Regulation Act of 2022 (MoCRA) has transformed the regulatory environment, making many previously voluntary actions mandatory.
-At the top of the list are two critical tasks: registering your manufacturing facilities and submitting an FDA cosmetic product listing for every product you offer.
-This shift requires a new level of diligence from brands.
-In this guide, we’ll explain exactly who needs to comply, what information you need to gather, and how to navigate the submission process successfully.
+The Modernization of Cosmetics Regulation Act of 2022 (MoCRA) has transformed the regulatory environment, making many voluntary actions mandatory.
+This fda cosmetics mocra update today puts two critical tasks at the top of your list: registering your manufacturing facilities and submitting a product listing for every single product you offer.
+This shift requires a new level of diligence, but we’re here to help.
+This guide explains exactly who needs to comply, what information to gather, and how to handle the submission process successfully.

 Key Takeaways